Sportforum Hohenschönhausen: Dynamo-Stadion (1954–1989)

-SC Dynamo Berlin moved permanentely to the Dynamo-Sportforum after the construction of the Berlin wall began on 13 August 1961.
-The team played its first match at the football stadium in the Dynamo-Sportforum during the 1961-62 season against BSG Motor Zwickau in the 16th matchday of the 1961-62 DDR-Oberliga on 13 September 1961.
-The stadium had been expanded since the 1955 season and had a capacity of 10,000 spectators at the start of the 1961-62 season.
+SC Dynamo Berlin moved permanently to the Dynamo-Sportforum after the construction of the Berlin Wall began on 13 August 1961.
+The team played its first match at the football stadium in the Dynamo-Sportforum during the 1961–62 season against BSG Motor Zwickau on the 16th matchday of the 1961–62 DDR-Oberliga on 13 September 1961.
+The stadium had been expanded since the 1955 season and had a capacity of 10,000 spectators at the start of the 1961–62 season.